 The world is on track to triple its garbage by 2100.
 Aargh, it will exceed 11 million tonnes a day.
 Whoa, that’s a lot of mess.
-You care about the state of the Earth for tomorrow’s generations and want to banish needless wastage, but life is full on.
-How can you practically do more?
-Here are some resources to help with how to fight wastage of food and natural resources.
+You care about the state of things but how can you practically do more?
+Here are some data on the issue and ways in which flying that drone can help.

 Garbage break-down can go on for centuries in landfills!
 Then, there is the leachate from the waste that potentially contaminates water and land resources, which means further wastage.